Raphael-Boichot/The-TinyGB-Printer/README.md

 # The TinyGB Printer - A portable Game Boy Printer emulator

 The tiniest possible Game Boy printer emulator storing images on SD card made with easily available parts and easy to assemble.
 Basically a demake of the [NeoGB printer](https://github.com/zenaro147/NeoGB-Printer) made by the same authors.
 The device has 100% compatibility with all known GB/GBC games, homebrews included.
-It outputs the printed images in 4x PNG by default.
+It stores the printed images in 4x PNG by default.

 ## Why ?
 Because people are working on a diversity of OS and do not want to learn how to use a new programming langage or a new IDE to get their Game Boy Camera images out of their cartridges.
 Here everything is simple: build the device, drop the compiled binary to the Raspberry Pi Pico, print immediately and enjoy your images on the SD card.